Numinous Quest

 It is important to note that before those treaties, allegiances played a larger role than position in contiguous territory:

 The feudal system was based on much more fluid relations between power and territory than in the first empires, because the vassal’s observance of hierarchical subordination to his lord was by far more important than control of any territory.
-The vassal was subject to several authorities, whose territories sometimes overlapped or were physically distant.
+The vassal was subject to several authorities, whose territories sometimes overlapped or were physically distant.9

 The Peace of Westphalia & its Consequences

-.
+The Peace of Westphalia came after the Thirty Years' War which was “one of the most destructive wars in European history, it caused an estimated 4.5 to 8 million deaths, while some areas of Germany experienced population declines of over 50%”10.
 During that war the different parties would often not maintain sufficiently large standing armies, so they would often hire professional mercenaries.
-When for some reason or another they were unable to pay them or whatever lands they could bestow could not translate into immediate sustenance or enough liquidity for the mercenaries, the mercenaries would simply pillage and plunder to make up for the difference
+When for some reason or another they were unable to pay them or whatever lands they could bestow could not translate into immediate sustenance or enough liquidity for the mercenaries, the mercenaries would simply pillage and plunder to make up for the difference11.
+After 30 years of bloody warfare the warring parties came together to negotiate peace treaties and establish a new order.

 The new order that was established was based

-…on the principle cuius regio eius religio, which recognized the prince’s right to impose his religion on his subjects, that is, the right to exercise his supreme and exclusive authority (political, fiscal, judicial, and military [aka the principle of sovereignty]) within a given geographical area, without interference of other states.
+…on the principle cuius regio eius religio, which recognized the prince’s right to impose his religion on his subjects, that is, the right to exercise his supreme and exclusive authority (political, fiscal, judicial, and military [aka the principle of sovereignty]) within a given geographical area, without interference of other states.12

 This is what enabled what we now call the monopoly of violence which the sociologist Max Weber made it one of the defining characteristics of the state:

 Weber describes the state as any organization that succeeds in holding the exclusive right to use, threaten, or authorize physical force against residents of its territory.
-Such a monopoly, according to Weber, must occur via a process of legitimation.
+Such a monopoly, according to Weber, must occur via a process of legitimation.13

 We will talk about the importance of processes of legitimation later.
 Needless to say once the treaties were signed it became crucial to delineate that territory in which the monopoly of violence could be exercised.